llalwani11/data_analysis_LoanData/README.md

-# data_analysis_LoanData
+# Investigating Loan Data from Prosper
-Analysing and visualising loan data from Prosper
+Analysing and visualising loan data from Prosper.

+The purpose of this project is intended to be a learning experience.